 Accessible smart public transportation services

-In the UN Convention on the Rights of Persons with Disabilities (UNCRPD), Article 20 on personal mobility states to ensure personal mobility by facilitating access to quality mobility aids and devices, including making them available at affordable cost; and encouraging entities that produce mobility aids, devices and other assistive technologies to take into account all aspects of mobility for persons with disabilities.
-Also, on Article 26 on habilitation and rehabilitation, it further mentions that States Parties shall promote the availability, knowledge and use of assistive devices and technologies, designed for persons with disabilities, as they relate to habilitation and rehabilitation. [b-UNCRPD]
+In the UN Convention on the Rights of Persons with Disabilities (UNCRPD), Article 20 on personal mobility states “to ensure personal mobility by facilitating access to quality mobility aids and devices, including making them available at affordable cost; and encouraging entities that produce mobility aids, devices and other assistive technologies to take into account all aspects of mobility for persons with disabilities.”
+Also, in Article 26, it further mentions that “States Parties shall promote the availability, knowledge and use of assistive devices and technologies, designed for persons with disabilities.” [b-UNCRPD]

-Therefore, public transportation service providers have been working on rectifying accessibility in many aspects.
-The concept of accessibility mainly concerned eliminating physical barriers in the past such as adopting wheelchair accessible trains and low-floor buses.
-In smart public transportation services, the use of ICT, when properly designed, may increase accessibility of public transportation services by providing access information, and can be used as tools for persons with many types of disabilities including physical, visible and hearing disabilities.
-For example, persons with visible disabilities may purchase bus ticket using their smart phone with accessibility features already set up.
-Persons with physical disabilities may use their computer to search the route and accessibility information of the train prior to leave home.
-Persons with hearing disabilities may receive alert message through their smart phone while it is broadcasted on the speakers of the train station.
+Therefore, public transportation service providers have been working on rectifying lack of accessibility in transportation.
+Presently, the concepts of accessibility in transportation mainly have been concerned eliminating physical barriers such as adopting accessible trains and buses that allows a wheelchair accessibility by mechanical lowering-entrance floors.
+Smart services for public transportation which make usage of the Internet of things (IoT), when properly designed, may increase accessibility of public transportation services.
+This can be done by providing information that can be used by persons with various types of disabilities including physical, visual, hearing and cognitive disabilities.
+For example, persons with visual disabilities may purchase a bus ticket by using their smart phone with accessibility features already set up.
+Persons with physical disabilities may use their computer to search the route and any accessibility information about the train services prior to leaving home.
+Persons with hearing disabilities could receive an alert message through their smart phones activated by the message as it is broadcasted on the speakers of the train station.
 Such features not only increase the accessibility for persons with disabilities, but also expand usability for everyone including persons with and without disabilities.

+Smart services for public transportation embedded into the existing public transportation system would improve the service quality radically.
+Such smart public transportation services will include various passenger services.
+However, the level of sophistication of different services may vary.
+The most elementary service may be a simple presentation of information, such as timetables, stop locations and terminal information, route and fare information, and any notice of exceptional conditions.
+More sophisticated services may include automatic ticket purchasing, finding the best route, arrival and departure information, information on how crowded the vehicle is, and so on.
+There will be many other creative services are under development and will be introduced in the future.